Myster-Ts-RPGs/Thellade-World/01 Campaign/04 Lore/02 Calendar/Events/Significant/Arcane Instability Detected.md

 [[Sunfire Tower]] experiences leyline flux and deep vault vibrations.
 These disturbances are among the first signs of Pre-Rising protections beginning to fray.

 ## Notes
 Late 3rd week of Sunreach.
-Considered an early warning indicator of widespread arcane instability across [[Kanda Isles]].
+Considered an early warning indicator of widespread arcane instability across [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Kanda Isles]].